top of page

 Gout and Crystal Arthropathies

-Chair: Dr. Sidney Erwin T. Manahan / Dr. Ma.
-Hanna Z. Sollano
+Chair: Dr. Sidney Erwin T. Manahan

 Gout is a type of arthritis caused by deposition of monosodium urate crystals (needle-like crystals of uric acid) in a joint that causes inflammation usually monoarticular and in the lower extremities.
 Heavy alcohol consumption, obesity, and chronic kidney diseases are some of the risk factors in developing gout.
 If left untreated, gout can cause irreversible joint damage, kidney diseases, and other co-morbidities.
 Other crystal arthropathies include calcium pyrophosphate dehydrate deposition disease (CPPD) or pseudogout and basic calcium crystal deposition.